Login

 Three community-level questionnaires were administered only in the third wave of the survey: The school questionnaire was given to a teacher and covered topics such as school type, size, amenities, and location (GPS).
 The health facility questionnaire was given to a hospital employee and covered topics such as facility type, size, amenities, location (GPS), and ability to test for a range of illnesses.
 The last community-level questionnaire was given to a government official to learn about the community.
 Topics covered included village population, records kept by the local government, frequency of meetings, etc.

-Data collector(s)
+Data collection

-Economic Development Initiatives EDI Private firm
+Economic Development Initiatives Private firm

-Data Processing
+Data processing

-Data editing
+Data Editing

 Raw data are provided.

-Data access
+Data Access

-The data have been anonymized.
+yes The data have been anonymized.

 Access conditions